-With regard to termination grounds related to an employee, the grounds for termination must be weighty and proper.
+Regarding termination grounds related to an employee, the grounds for termination must be weighty and proper.
 The concept is not defined in the ECA; rather, the ECA includes a list of reasons that do not fulfil this requirement.
-Employees who have neglected their duties or have breached their terms of employment may normally not be given notice before they have been specifically warned and have thus been given a chance to change their conduct.21 The warning should specifically refer to the possible termination of the employment relationship if similar problems continue.
+Employees who have neglected their duties or have breached their terms of employment may normally not be given notice before they have been specifically warned and have thus been given a chance to change their conduct.22 The warning should specifically refer to the possible termination of the employment relationship if similar problems continue.

-Constructive termination or voluntary termination for good reason as concepts are not defined in the ECA, but the issue is recognised.22 Cases of voluntary termination for good reason are, once an employee has shown it probable that a good reason for terminating the employment relationship exists, treated as cases of unfair dismissal.
+Constructive termination or voluntary termination for good reason as concepts are not defined in the ECA, but the issue is recognised.23 Cases of voluntary termination for good reason are, once an employee has shown it probable that a good reason for terminating the employment relationship exists, treated as cases of unfair dismissal.
 The number of cases where voluntary termination for good cause is claimed to exist has been on the rise during recent years.
 Likewise, the number of cases relating to harassment and unfair treatment of employees in general has risen.

 Severance payments to employees are not mandatory under Finnish law.
 Often, an employer will pay voluntary severance in addition to salary for the notice period.
-The amount of severance varies greatly depending on the position of the employee and the type of business in which the employer operates, and also depending on the general economic and organisational situation of the company.
+The